BrentWeiffenbach/Grace/README.md

 You can also set the output to verbose by using the `verbose:=true` argument.

+Run the onboard on the TurtleBot by running `roslaunch onboard.launch`.

 ## Known Issues

 * A known bug is that `/opt/ros/melodic/include/gmapping/gridfastslam/gridslamprocessor.hxx` floods the console without the ability to disable.
+  * Fixed by moving movebase to a different launch file